DATAMATH CALCULATOR MUSEUM

 Sharp Electronics Corporation introduced May 15, 1973 with the EL-805 the first calculator using a LCD display.

-This EL-808 used the same type of Sharp's unique silver-coloured COS-LCD display in a desktop style calculator.
+This EL-808 used the same type of Sharp's unique silver-colored COS-LCD display in a desktop style calculator.
 These early COS-LCD's needed always a flap above the display to protect it against ambient light.

 simple but robust construction of the EL-808 traces back to the EL-811